-There are endless high-brow and humble boutiques and stores full of handcrafted bags, accessories, sandals, leatherwork, clothing, organic beauty products, and more, all throughout the island.
+There are endless high-brow and humble boutiques and stores downtown, full of handcrafted bags, accessories, sandals, leatherwork, clothing, organic beauty products, and more, all throughout the island.

-Cozumel Clues For An Amazing Race
+13. Downtown Cozumel Clues in For An Amazing Race

 Now, maybe you and yours like your sightseeing done at a faster pace, and perhaps with a little competition thrown in?